The best times to have a birthday party based on the birthday age.

 The early start is perfect for morning snacks as party treats, fresh fruit, cereal, or small finger sandwiches for the kids works nicely.
 For the adults, have a fresh cup of coffee or a morning mimosa to start the day.

 The early start to the party allows the parents to attend the party and still have a Saturday afternoon.
-With the rest of their Saturday available, it gives parents a chance to accomplish the things they feel they have to do.
+The rest of their Saturday available gives parents a chance to accomplish the things they feel they have to do.
 If you make them choose between their schedule and your child’s birthday, they will pick their plans over yours.

 5 to 7-year-old Birthday Party